Lammk/root/Getting_Started.md

 ## 📝 Best Practices

 ### ✅ DO:
-- Always use `--no-install-recommends` when installing packages
+- Always use `--no-install-recommends` when installing packages (recommended)
 - Install minimal packages (vim, curl, wget, git, python3-minimal)
 - Check `dpkg -l | grep "^iU"` for broken packages
 - Use `apt clean` regularly to save space
 - **Use Ubuntu 22.04 LTS** - most stable and tested
+- **NEW!** You CAN install packages with services (they just won't run)

+### ⚠️ Services Note:
+- You CAN install: mysql-server, postgresql, nginx, apache2, cups, ghostscript
+- Services WON'T actually run (systemd doesn't work in proot)
+- But you CAN use the binaries: `mysql`, `psql`, `nginx -v`, etc.
+- Useful for: CLI tools, testing configs, using client utilities

 ### ❌ DON'T:
-- Install packages with services (ghostscript, cups, mysql-server, postgresql)
-- Install desktop environments (gnome, kde, xfce)
+- Install desktop environments (gnome, kde, xfce) - too heavy
-- Install systemd-related packages
+- Expect services to actually run (they install but don't start)
-- Run services in proot (won't work)
+- Install kernel modules - won't load in proot

 ## 💡 Tips & Tricks